 Q. Am I able to transfer to another room if I am not happy with the one allocated to me?

-A. If you are not happy with your room/flat when you arrive, please contact Unite Students, not the University Accommodation Office.
-Aston Student Villages Reception is in the Harriet Martineau building by Costa and Tesco on Aston Street.
-Their email is firstname.lastname@example.org.
+If you are not happy with your room/flat when you arrive, please contact Unite Students by going to the Aston Student Village Reception.
+Please do not contact the University Accommodation Office.
+Aston Student Village Reception is in the Harriet Martineau building by Costa and Tesco on Aston Street.

 Q. Where should I go if I have a query about my accommodation when I arrive?

-A. If you have query about your accommodation when you arrive you can visit us at Aston Unite Students Reception in the Harriet Martineau building next to Tesco Express on Aston Street.
+A. If you have query about your accommodation when you arrive you can visit Unite Students at Aston Unite Students Reception in the Harriet Martineau building next to Tesco Express on Aston Street.

 Q. Can I find out the names of my flatmates before I move in?